β-carotene, vitamin C and lycopene are the common nutrients or phytochemicals found in fruit, which have antioxidant properties.. These fruit include,

 Water | 0 | 0 |

-The above data explains why we recommend whole fruit instead of juice.
-Nonetheless, when fruit juice is preferred, no more than one serving (i.e. 3⁄4 cup or 180 ml) per day is recommended.
+It is encouraged to take whole fruit instead of fruit juice.
+If fresh fruit juice is chosen, no more than one serving (i.e. 3⁄4 cup or 180 ml) per day is recommended.

-In fact, attention should be drawn to the use of coconut in food industry – although it does not contain cholesterol, its high saturated fat content may boost the body's production of cholesterol.
-Actually, we may not be aware that coconuts are frequently used to make various food items.
-A few examples are: coconut tarts, cocktail buns, desserts and puddings, sweet soups (containing coconut milk) and curry, Portuguese sauce prepared with coconut cream, etc.
+Particularly, although coconut does not contain cholesterol, its high saturated fat content may boost the serum cholesterol levels.
+However, we often overlook food items that contains coconuts.
+A few examples are: coconut tarts, cocktail buns, desserts and puddings, sweet soups (containing coconut milk) and food that prepared with coconut milk such as curries and Portuguese sauce.

 Fat content of common fruit